 Zen Meditating Space

 Meditating Space is really important part of Japanese house.
 They use it also for drinking Tea.
+You can see traditional Japanese tea drinking set here, founded on Amazon.
 Some rooms include also water feature to drown away all distracting noises.
 Room Is painted in soothing greens or browns with added live greenery.

 Japanese urban city apartment are extremely small, which inspired the architects to become more intelligent and creative with the spaces.
 Becouse of this, modular design is very common in Japan.